espressif/arduino-esp32/docs/en/api/espnow.rst

 Examples
 --------

-Set of 2 examples of the ESP-NOW library to send and receive data between multiple ESP32 devices (1 master, multiple slaves).
+Set of 2 examples of the ESP-NOW library to send and receive data using broadcast messages between multiple ESP32 devices (multiple masters, multiple slaves).

 1. ESP-NOW Broadcast Master Example: